rmogelberg/pls.itu.dk/Talks.md

 **Upcoming Talks**

-- Feb 13: Maaike Zwart
+- Feb 13: Maaike Zwart: What monads can and cannot do with a bit of extra time.
-- Feb 27: Dmitriy Traytel (DIKU)
+- Feb 27: Dmitriy Traytel (DIKU): Binding-aware datatypes and inductive predicates in Isabelle/HOL
+- Mar 8: Marco Carbone: A Probabilistic Choreography Language for PRISM
-- Mar 12: Markus Krabbe Larsen
+- Mar 12: Markus Krabbe Larsen: Adjoint Affine Interpretation
+- Mar 14: Daniel Gratzer (Aarhus): A modal deconstruction of Loeb induction

 **Past Talks**